cavalle/eventwire/README.md

 Eventwire is a generic and simple interface to various backends (AMQP, Redis, ZeroMQ) to help building event-driven systems

+_**WARNING:** This gem is in a very early stage of development.
+No first version has been released yet.
+That means that some of things described in this file might not be implemented, and those which are, might not be production ready._

 <img src="http://dl.dropbox.com/u/645329/eventwire.jpg" />

 ## What is Event Collaboration?